usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 | over 15                               | 3, plus 20% of additional aisles                               |

-EXCEPTION: In new construction, where the selling space is under 5000 square feet, only one check-out aisle is required to be accessible.
+**EXCEPTION:** In new construction, where the selling space is under 5000 square feet, only one check-out aisle is required to be accessible.

-EXCEPTION: In alterations, at least one check-out aisle shall be accessible in facilities under 5000 square feet of selling space.
+**EXCEPTION:** In alterations, at least one check-out aisle shall be accessible in facilities under 5000 square feet of selling space.
 In facilities of 5000 or more square feet of selling space, at least one of each design of check-out aisle shall be made accessible when altered until the number of accessible check-out aisles of each design equals the number required in new construction.

 Examples of check-out aisles of different &quot;design&quot; include those which are specifically designed to serve different functions.
 Different &quot;design&quot; includes but is not limited to the following features - length of belt or no belt; or permanent signage designating the aisle as an express lane.

-2. Clear aisle width for accessible check-out aisles shall comply with 4.2.1 and maximum adjoining counter height shall not exceed 38 in (965 mm) above the finish floor.
+(2) Clear aisle width for accessible check-out aisles shall comply with 4.2.1 and maximum adjoining counter height shall not exceed 38 in (965 mm) above the finish floor.
 The top of the lip shall not exceed 40 in (1015 mm) above the finish floor.

-3. Signage identifying accessible check-out aisles shall comply with 4.30.7 and shall be mounted above the check-out aisle in the same location where the check-out number or type of check-out is displayed.
+(3) Signage identifying accessible check-out aisles shall comply with 4.30.7 and shall be mounted above the check-out aisle in the same location where the check-out number or type of check-out is displayed.

 **7.4 Security Bollards**